 Customer Information Data Management Systems | Pitney Bowes

-New technologies help improve compliance with AML laws, reduce costs.
+New technologies help improve compliance with AML laws and reduce costs

 Financial crimes are a big business.
 These type of misdeeds run about US$1.6 trillion annually, according to The Financial Action Task Force, an international body that helps banks combat financial crimes.1 Legislative bodies across the globe enact ever-more-stringent anti-money laundering and financial compliance laws.
 These include the Bank Secrecy Act in the United States and the Fourth Anti-Money Laundering Directive in the European Union.
 Since the 2008 financial crisis, regulators, particularly those in the United States, have levied record fines against financial institutions trading, even unwittingly trading, with sanctioned parties and countries, or otherwise failing to comply with AML regulations.

 Fines come with the dubious comfort of a dollar amount.
 Damage to reputation can be harder to quantify.
 Still, an analysis published by the Center for Economic and Policy Research indicates that reputational costs — as reflected in stock market reactions to fines — are "on average nine times larger than the financial penalties imposed by regulators."2

 To learn more about technologies that can help improve compliance while reducing compliance costs, read Don't Blame the Transaction Monitoring System, a Forbes Insights white paper sponsored by Pitney Bowes®.

 Compliance challenges and solutions